Trance (2013 film): Casting

 In May 2011, Michael Fassbender was cast as Franck, but he later dropped out due to scheduling conflicts.
 Colin Firth was considered for the part before Cassel was cast.
 Scarlett Johansson, Melanie Thierry, and Zoe Saldana were considered for the role that went to Dawson.

 McAvoy, who accepted his role in 2011, said that, while reading the script, he almost turned down the part because Simon seemed to be a victim, which didn't interest him.
 He told NPR's reporter Laura Sullivan: "And then I got about 15 or 20 pages in, and I started to sense that something else was coming in the character.
 And then something else did come.
 And then about every 10 pages, something else came.
 Until at the end, I was hungry to play this part."

 Filming

 Principal photography for the film began in September 2011.
 After filming wrapped up, the film was placed on hold in order for Boyle to work on the opening ceremony of the 2012 Summer Olympics in London.
 Post-production was then picked up again in August 2012.

 Boyle said that this is "the first time I put a woman at the heart of a movie."
 He also said that he originally intended to set the movie in New York City, but it was filmed in London and in Kent instead, as Boyle's Olympic ceremony duties meant he had to stay in the United Kingdom.
+Additional filming took place in late November 2011 at the Notre-Dame du Haut chapel in Ronchamp, France.